Emergency workers uncover dozens of bodies in a Gaza City district after Israeli assault

 Israel launched its campaign in Gaza after Hamas' Oct.
 7 attack in which militants stormed into southern Israel, killed some 1,200 people — mostly civilians — and abducted about 250.

-Since then, Israeli ground offensives and bombardments have killed more than 38,300 people in Gaza, according to the territory's Health Ministry.
-It does not distinguish between combatants and civilians in its count.
+Since then, Israeli ground offensives and bombardments have killed more than 38,300 people in Gaza and wounded more than 88,000, according to the territory's Health Ministry.
+The ministry does not distinguish between combatants and civilians in its count.
 More than 80% of Gaza's 2.3 million people have been driven from their homes, and most are now crowded into squalid tent camps, facing widespread hunger.

 A risk of regional escalation remains.
-Israel’s military said Friday one of its soldiers was killed in combat in northern Israel as the country’s army and the Lebanese militant group Hezbollah continue to trade cross-border fire.
-The Iranian-backed group and Israel have been trading near-daily exchanges of fire, with Hezbollah saying it is striking Israel in solidarity with Hamas and would stop its attacks once there is a cease-fire in Gaza.
+Israel’s military said Friday that one of its soldiers was killed in northern Israel, where the Lebanese militant group Hezbollah and Israel continue to trade border fire.

-President Joe Biden at a news conference Thursday talked about disappointment and frustration with the war and Israel’s government, pointing to the increasing hopes of a cease-fire.

-Biden said Israel and Hamas had now both agreed to the broad terms of a deal to pause fighting and free hostages, which he said made prospects brighter.
-Mediators were helping to fill in the gaps in the agreement, he said.

-Associated Press writers Sam Metz contributed from Rabat, Morocco, and Jack Jeffery from Ramallah, West Bank.
+Associated Press writers Abby Sewell and Sarah El Deeb in Beirut, Sam Metz in Rabat, Morocco, and Jack Jeffery in Ramallah, West Bank, contributed to this report.

 Credit: AP